 HORIZONTAL GENE TRANSFER ANALYSES

 HGT genes were identified using the HGT index approach [64].
 Swiss-Prot and TrEMBL were downloaded [59], and sequences with “Complete Proteome” in the Keyword were extracted.
 Following the method of Boschetti et al., an Arthropoda-less and Nematoda-less database was constructed.
 These databases were searched with DIAMOND [65] using as query all CDS sequences, using the longest transcript for each gene (DIAMOND BLASTX).
 Hits with an E-value below 1e-5 were kept.
-The HGT index (Hu) was calculated by Bm - Bo, the bit score difference between the best non-metazoan hit (Bo) and the best metazoan hit (Bm), and genes with Hu ≥ 30 were identified as HGT candidates.
+The HGT index (Hu) was calculated as Bo - Bm, the bit score difference between the best non-metazoan hit (Bo) and the best metazoan hit (Bm), and genes with Hu ≥ 30 were identified as HGT candidates.

-To assess if ab initio annotation of genomes biases the calculation of the HGT index, we calculated HGT indices for genomes in ENSEMBL-Metazoa [56] that had corresponding Augustus v3.2.2 [63] gene models and ran ab initio gene prediction.
+To assess if ab initio annotation of genomes biases the calculation of the HGT index, we calculated HGT indices for genomes in ENSEMBL-Metazoa [56] that had corresponding Augustus [63] gene models and ran ab initio gene prediction.
 We analysed Aedes aegypti, Apis mellifera, Bombus impatiens, Caenorhabditis brenneri, C. briggsae, C. elegans, C. japonica, C. remanei, Culex quinquefasciatus, Drosophila ananassae, D. erecta, D. grimshawi, D. melanogaster, D. mojavensis, D. persimilis, D. pseudoobscura, D. sechellia, D. simulans, D. virilis, D. willistoni, D. yakuba, Heliconius melpomene, Nasonia vitripennis, Rhodnius prolixus, Tribolium castaneum, and Trichinella spiralis.
 Gene predictions for each organism were conducted using autoAugPred.pl from the Augustus package with the corresponding model (Supplementary Table S8).
 The longest isoform sequence for all genes were extracted for both ENSEMBL and ab initio annotations, and the HGT index was calculated for each gene in all organisms.
-To assess if using DIAMOND BLASTX biases HGT index calculation, we ran BLAST v2.2.22 BLASTX [66] searches with H. dujardini, and calculated the HGT index using the same pipeline.
+To assess if using DIAMOND BLASTX biases HGT index calculation, we ran BLAST BLASTX [66] searches with H. dujardini, and calculated the HGT index using the same pipeline.